rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

 7. Convert the arguments to a Word Array, then use the CryptoJS library to hash the arguments and print the hexadecimal-encoded string to the console

     ```js
+    // Initialize a Keccak 384 hash object
+    const BIT_HASH_LENGTH = 384;
     k = CryptoJS.algo.SHA3.create()
     k.init({
     outputLength: BIT_HASH_LENGTH,
     })

-    // Convert the bytes in the buffer array to a Word Array
+    // Convert the bytes in the buffer array to a Word Array and add them to the hash object
     for (let b of buffer) {
             k.update(byteArrayToWordArray(b))
     }

+    // Generate the hash
     hash = k.finalize();

-    // Print the hexadecimal-encoded hash
+    // Print the hexadecimal-encoded hash to the console
     console.log(hash.toString(CryptoJS.enc.Hex))
     ```